ElpiLab/To-Do-App/README.md

   - Show Current Tasks: Display all tasks with clear status, priority, description, and time spent based on Pomodoro Info
   - Edit or delete Tasks- Allow the user to modify an existing task's title, description, priority, or permanently delete it from the list.
   - Tracking Tasks: Display statistical reports on productivity, e.g, completion time, time spent on all tasks, or each task.
-  - Pomodoro Session: Implement a precise timer function to start, pause, or reset structured work/break cycles (e.g, 25 minutes study, 5 minutes break) to improve focus.
+  - Pomodoro Session: Implement a precise timer function to start, pause, or reset structured work/break cycles (e.g, 25 minutes study, 5 minutes break) to improve focus.(long term)